wohfab/fabianwohlgemuth.de/content/projects/wayfaringstranger.md

   - en
 ---

-Johnny Cash's *Wayfaring Stranger* is kinf od popular in the *Single A Cappella* scene, since its structure lets you easily make a looping session, adding more and more *buzz* to the song.
+Johnny Cash's *Wayfaring Stranger* is kinf of popular in the *Single A Cappella* scene, since its structure lets you easily make a looping session, adding more and more *buzz* to the song.

 I recorded the song in my home 'studio' and put it up for everyone to hear: